 A student may request transfer of credit into a master's degree program by submitting the Request for Transfer of Credit form and supplying the appropriate information/materials.
 It is the student's responsibility to submit all required documentation; incomplete materials will not be reviewed.
-Credits will be considered for transfer into a master's degree program if all of the following criteria are met:
+Credits will be considered for transfer into a graduate program if all of the following criteria are met:

-- Credit was awarded by a regionally accredited institution (for Nursing: CCNE or NLNAC) - Credit was in the form of graduate hours - A letter grade of at least B (3.0 GPA on a scale of 4.0) was earned; courses with grades of P, S, or CR are not accepted for transfer - An official transcript is submitted for review - A syllabus for each course is submitted for review - Credit represents courses equivalent to the content or performance standards of Morningside courses - Course credits meet the federal definition of rigor, i.e., a minimum of 40 hours of course activities per hour of credit
+- Credit was awarded by a regionally accredited institution. - Credit was in the form of graduate credit. - Course credits were part of an approved institutional graduate program and were offered directly by the institution, not indirectly through another provider. - A letter grade of at least B (3.0 GPA on a scale of 4.0) was earned; courses with grades of P, S, or CR are not accepted for transfer. - An official transcript is submitted for review. - A syllabus for each course is submitted for review. - Credit represents courses equivalent to the content or performance standards of Morningside courses. - Course credits meet the federal definition of rigor, i.e., a minimum of 40 hours of course activities per hour of credit.

-Requests for transfer of credit are reviewed by the Dean/Director of each graduate program and notification of approval or denial is sent to the student.
+Requests for transfer of credit are reviewed by the Department Head of each graduate program and notification of approval or denial is sent to the student.